 DeWees decided to keep the ball rolling with his bandages.

 “I decided that maybe if they were this popular, since they were kind of getting some traction on my social media, that maybe I could auction them,” he said.
 “Hopefully raise money and do something a little bit better with them too.”

 Since he said Cobanimals started as a way to help children pass the time while they were in urgent care, DeWees wants to ensure that all the money he collected from his future auctions goes to charity.

 “I decided whoever wins the auction can decide to either donate the money to Make-A-Wish Foundation or Guide Dogs For The Blind,” he said.

-The first auction is set for May 31.
-DeWees has created a separate Instagram page for the auction, and said interested buyers can bid in the comments section.
+DeWees held his first auction in May for a Cobanimal based on the Toothless character in the How To Train Your Dragon series.
+DeWees has created a separate Instagram page for the auctions, and said interested buyers can bid in the comments section.
 He will announce a winner within a few days after the auction closes.